leidorf/block-riot/README.md

 ### 1. Introduction

-The Riot Games Content Blocker browser extension ("the Extension") is committed to protecting your privacy.
+Block Riot browser extension ("the Extension") is committed to protecting your privacy.
 This Privacy Policy explains what information the Extension does and does not collect, and how it operates.

 ### 2. No Data Collection

 The Extension does NOT collect, store, transmit, or share any personal data, browsing history, or any other information.
 Specifically:

    1. No Personal Information Collected: We do not collect your name, email address, location, IP address, or any personally identifiable information.
    2. No Browsing History: We do not track or store your browsing history, search queries, or visited websites.
    3. No Content Data: We do not collect, store, or transmit any content from web pages you visit.
    4. No Analytics: We do not use analytics tools, tracking pixels, or any monitoring software.